Frequently Asked Health Care Questions

 Which hospitals fall in the Level 1 network?

-What labs may be used for bloodwork?
+What labs may be used for blood work?

 If I see a Level 2 doctor and he/she orders blood work, will I receive Level 1 benefits for that bloodwork if the labs are done at a Level 1 facility?